Sting-Lee/CommercialStockXAPI/README.md

   - Init DeviceID
   - Search for products
+  - Search for products by GTIN(GTIN is the barcode number on the shoebox)
   - Get historical sales records of specified products
   - Get product details of specified products
   - Get product size and price information